markets/sudo_rails/README.md

 ### Configuration

-You can use the `setup` method to customize different things:
+You can use the `setup` method to configure and customize different things:

 ```ruby
 # config/initializers/sudo_rails.rb